-(a) A Yellow Warning Card may be issued to a Person Responsible by the President of the Ground Jury, the Chief Steward or
+(a) A Yellow Warning Card may be issued to a Person Responsible by the President of the Ground Jury, the Chief Steward or the Technical Delegate during the Period of the Event for the following offences:

 - .
 Incorrect Behaviour by the Person Responsible and/or Incorrect Behaviour by a member of their entourage.
 For the purpose of this article, the term "entourage" shall mean the Person Responsible's parent, spouse or partner, family member, coach, trainer, groom, crew or other person directly connected with the Person Responsible and includes the owner(s) of the Person Responsible's Horse - · Non-compliance with applicable Sport Rules - Non-compliance with Protective Headgear Rules